abrahamwoubie/Summer_School_RL/schedule.md

 #### **Fundamentals of Machine Learning**

+All lectures of Monday and Tuesday take place in AU206 (Joensuu) and SN200 (Kuopio).
 | | Monday | Tuesday | Wednesday | Thursday | Friday (practicals)
 --- | ---  | ---     | ---       | ---      | ---
 9:00-10:00 |  Information by UEF to international students | Deep neural networks 1, Ville Hautamäki       | - | - | -